Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-Perhaps surprisingly, despite the recent surge of interest in multi-agent/federated RL, almost nothing is known about the above question.
-To fill this void, we initiate the study of a robustness theory for iterative RL algorithms with compressed update directions.
+\textbf{Motivation.} Perhaps surprisingly, despite the recent surge of interest in multi-agent/federated RL, almost nothing is known about the above question.
+To fill this void, we initiate the study of a \emph{robustness theory for iterative RL algorithms with compressed update directions}.
 We primarily focus on the problem of evaluating the value function associated with a fixed policy $\mu$ in a Markov decision process (MDP).
-Just as SGD is the workhorse of stochastic optimization, the classical temporal difference (TD) learning algorithm~\cite{sutton1988} for policy evaluation forms the core subroutine in a variety of decision-making problems for RL.
-In fact, in their book~\cite{suttonRL}, Sutton and Barto mention: ``\textit{If one had to identify one idea as central and novel to reinforcement learning, it would undoubtedly be temporal-difference (TD) learning."} Thus, it stands to reason that we center our investigation around a variant of the \texttt{TD}(0) learning algorithm with linear function approximation, where the \texttt{TD}(0) update direction is replaced by a compressed version of it.
-Moreover, to account for general biased compression operators (e.g., sign and Top-$k$), we couple this scheme with an error-compensation mechanism that retains memory of the past \texttt{TD}(0) update directions.
+Just as SGD is the workhorse of stochastic optimization, the classical temporal difference (TD) learning algorithm~\cite{sutton1988} for policy evaluation forms the core subroutine in a variety of decision-making algorithms in RL (e.g., Watkin's Q-learning algorithm).
+In fact, in their book~\cite{suttonRL}, Sutton and Barto mention: \textit{``If one had to identify one idea as central and novel to reinforcement learning, it would undoubtedly be temporal-difference (TD) learning."} Thus, it stands to reason that we center our investigation around a variant of the \texttt{TD}(0) learning algorithm with linear function approximation, where the \texttt{TD}(0) update direction is replaced by a compressed version of it.
+Moreover, to account for general \textit{biased} compression operators (e.g., sign and Top-$k$), we couple this scheme with an error-feedback mechanism that retains some memory of \texttt{TD}(0) update directions from the past.